-Visit the award-winning Milford Haven Museum for a fascinating delve into Milford’s past.
+Visit the award-winning Milford Haven Museumin Pembrokeshire for a fascinating delve into Milford Haven’s past.

 We’ll take you back to the Bronze Age with our amazing recent discovery before exploring the whaling and fishing industries (and how they put Milford Haven on the map).
 Then we’ll bring you back to the 21st century by looking at the role Milford Haven plays in supporting the world’s energy demands.
 We now offer audio tours in English, Welsh and German to help guide you through the many exhibitions*.
 We are passionate about our history and look forward to sharing it with you.

-Internal Fire Museum of Power charts the development of the steam engine through to the most modern internal combustion engines.
+The Internal Fire Museum of Power is situated in Ceredigion and charts the development of the steam engine through to the most modern internal combustion engines.
 The continuous development that has shaped modern engine technology is demonstrated by working engines from 1850s steam engines through to modern computer controlled high speed diesels.

 Engines run in the museum every day with a variety of sounds and smells that are eye opening to those who don’t remember and evocative of a previous life to those who do.
 As things evolve and the technologies used for power generation and transport change there is a need to preserve and showcase steam and internal combustion engines which have been such an important part of the last two centuries.
 Here at Internal Fire Museum of Power we keep these wonderful machines alive and on display for the public to see.

-The Lloyd George Museum is dedicated to the life and times of David Lloyd George, the Welshman who was prime minister of the United Kingdom from 1916 to 1922.
+The Lloyd George Museum in North Wales is dedicated to the life and times of David Lloyd George, the Welshman who was Prime Minister of the United Kingdom from 1916 to 1922.

 The aim of the Museum and Highgate, his boyhood home, is to interpret the life and times of David Lloyd George 1863-1945 by collecting, caring for and displaying items relating to him and to develop the Museum and Highgate as a worthy centre to commemorate one the greatest statesmen of the twentieth century and as a focus for information and research that will promote worldwide awareness of his achievements.

 Pembroke Dock Heritage Centre is operated by Pembroke Dock Sunderland Trust which was established in 2006.
-It is located in the Royal Dockyard Chapel, Pembroke Dock.
-The only Georgian military chapel which survives in Wales.
+It is located in the Royal Dockyard Chapel, Pembroke Dock, West Wales and the only Georgian military chapel which survives in Wales.

 The Pembroke Dock Heritage Centre was established shortly after the building’s restoration in 2008.
 The transformation of the building enables the Heritage Centre to bring objects and stories to share with our visitors.
 We are committed to continuing to sharing the story of Pembroke Dock and its people.
 We are an registered charity and whether visitors are engaging with our displays, taking part in discussion and debate, studying our archive, holding a corporate event, having fun at events, or enjoying a rest in our café, there are opportunities for learning and inspiration within our Heritage Centre.
 Our vision is to inspire everyone with the Pembroke Dock story – the people who shape it and its place in our lives.

-Come and learn what life was like for prisoners at Ruthin Gaol – their daily routines, what they ate, how they worked and the punishments they suffered (sometimes for stealing an apple!)
+Ruthin Gaol, come and learn what life was like for prisoners – their daily routines, what they ate, how they worked and the punishments they suffered (sometimes for stealing an apple!)
 Visit the condemned cell, experience the ‘smells’ and listen to stories of its most colourful prisoners.

-Holyhead Maritime Museums is situated at the picturesque Newry Beach, the museum is a fascinating family experience.
+Holyhead Maritime Museum is situated at the picturesque Newry Beach, Anglesey, the museum is a fascinating family experience.
 Take a step back in time at the oldest lifeboat station in Wales.

-Learn about shipwrecks, gallant rescues and pirates.
+At the Holyhead Maritime museum learn about shipwrecks, gallant rescues and pirates.
 Find out what it was like to sail on the Irish Sea 100 years ago.
 Visit our WW2 Air Raid Shelter and marvel at our collection of WW1 and WW2 memorabilia.
 You can even test out our authentic Air Raid Siren!
+The museum is a fascinating experience for the whole family.
+Visitors can step back in time at the oldest lifeboat station in Wales (circa.
+1858), which houses a wonderful collection of exhibits to illustrate the fascinating maritime history of Holyhead.
+Examine detailed models of ships sailing the Irish Sea over 100 years ago and compare them to the modern technically advanced vessels of today.
+Learn about local shipwrecks and the lifeboatmen who saved so many lives.